jspinak/brobot/docs/docs/03-core-library/guides/declarative-region-definition.md

 2. **Containment Test**: It verifies if the fixed region is within the new declarative region
 3. **Automatic Clearing**: If the fixed region is outside the declarative region, it's automatically cleared
 4. **Region Update**: The search region is updated to use the declarative region

+**Important**: Fixed regions are cleared immediately when a declarative region is applied.
+This happens as soon as the dependency is found, not when the dependent object is searched.

 This ensures that declarative regions take precedence when the UI layout changes: